A Lamperti-type representation of continuous-state branching processes with immigration: The generalized Lamperti transformation as an initial value problem

+we see, by Fatou's lemma, that $I^x\to\infty$ as $x\to0$, so that $C^x\to0$.
+Now with $X$ still a subordinator and $Y$ compound Poisson, the preceding case implies that the solution to ${\ivp( X,Y )}$ is unique until the first jump time of $Y$; after this jump time, all solutions are strictly increasing, and hence uniqueness holds.\vadjust{\goodbreak}

 The only remaining case is when $Y$ is compound Poisson and $X$ is not a subordinator.
-The last hypothesis implies that $0$ is regular for $(-\infty,0)$, meaning that on every interval $[0,\eps)$, $X$ visits $(-\infty,0)$ (cf. \cite[Ch.
-VII, Thm.
-1, p.189]{MR1406564}).
-From this, it follows that if $T$ is any stopping time with respect to the filtration $\sag{X_s,s\leq t}\vee \sag{Y},t\geq 0$, then $X$ visits $(-\infty,X_{T})$ on any interval to the right of $T$.
-Let $C$ be any solution to $\imf{\ivp}{X,x+Y}$; we will show that it has no spontaneous generation.
-Since there is an unique solution without spontaneous generation when $Y$ is piecewise constant (as discussed in the introduction to Section \ref{ODESection}), we get uniqueness.
-Let\begin{esn} [T_{i-1},T_i),\, i=1,2,\ldots \end{esn}be the intervals of constancy of $Y$; if $C$ has spontaneous generation on one of these, say $[T_{i-1},T_i)$, then $X$ reaches the level $-Y_{T_{i-1}}$ and then increases, which we know does not happen since the hitting time of $\set{-Y_{T_{i-1}}}$ by the process $X$ is a stopping time with respect to the filtration $\sag{X_s,s\leq t}\vee\sag{Y}, t\geq 0$.
+The last hypothesis implies that $0$ is regular for $(-\infty,0)$, meaning that on every interval $[0,\eps)$, $X$ visits $(-\infty,0)$; cf. \citet{MR1406564}, Chapter VII, Theorem~1, page 189.
+From this, it follows that if $T$ is any stopping time with respect to the filtration $\sigma( X_s,s\leq t )\vee \sigma( Y ),t\geq0$, then $X$ visits $(-\infty,X_{T})$ on any interval to the right of $T$.
+Let $C$ be any solution to ${\ivp( X,x+Y )}$; we will show that it has no spontaneous generation.
+Since there is an unique solution without spontaneous generation when $Y$ is piecewise constant (as discussed in the introduction to Section~\ref{ODESection}), we get uniqueness.
+Let